 The Academy is Here to help Students

-The leaders of the Academy of LDS Dentists are impressed with the current group of students of dentistry and their enthusiasm for developing a philosophy of providing humanitarian service.
+The leaders of the Ensign Academy of Dentistry (formerly the Academy of LDS Dentists) are impressed with the current group of students of dentistry and their enthusiasm for developing a philosophy of providing humanitarian service.
 We are pleased with the leadership and initiative that is forth-coming from this group of dental professionals.
 This is one of the reasons why we offer free membership in the Academy throughout the students’ training and for two years after graduation.

 There are many tools available from the Academy, which can help students learn the techniques of providing service and formulate a life-long pattern of proper skills.